jdlflr/sense_aware_query_expansion/README.md

 # About SAQE (Sense-Aware Query Expansion)
 `saqe` is an out-of-the-box, corpus-agnostic query expansion tool for lexical retrieval systems.
 It uses [WordNet](https://wordnet.princeton.edu/) as its knowledge base.
-For word-sense disambiguation, it uses a language model of your choice or [SimCSE](https://github.com/princeton-nlp/SimCSE) by default to encode query text and sense-specific WordNet textual content into embeddings, and compute the semantic similarity between them.
+For word-sense disambiguation, it uses a user-inputted language model or [SimCSE](https://github.com/princeton-nlp/SimCSE) by default to encode query text and sense-specific WordNet textual content into embeddings, and compute the semantic similarity between them.
 Furthermore, it leverages `NLTK`, `spaCy`, and `TextBlob` to optimize query term tokenization (the least number of non-overlapping, WordNet-meaningful terms).